JonnyBanana/Gemstone_Database_for_Lapidaries/README.md

 To ensure maximum accessibility, this tool is:

-    Written in DOS/Batch: Requires zero installation.
+-Written in DOS/Batch: Requires zero installation.
 No Python, no Java, no complex environments.
 If you have a PC, it runs.

-    Offline First: The entire mineral database is stored locally.
+-Offline First: The entire mineral database is stored locally.
 Internet is only required if you choose to use the optional Web Resources.

-    Ultra-Lightweight: It takes up virtually no disk space and can run on even the oldest machines.
+-Ultra-Lightweight: It takes up virtually no disk space and can run on even the oldest machines.

 🚀 Features